Cellulose fiber: Comparison with other fibers

 In comparison with engineered fibers, cellulose fibers have important advantages as low density, low cost, they can be recyclable, and are biodegradable.
-Due to its advantages cellulose fibers can be used as a substituent for glass fibers in composites materials.
+Due to its advantages cellulose fibers can be used as a substitute for glass fibers in composite materials.

 Environmental issues

 What is often marketed as "bamboo fiber" is actually not the fibers that grow in their natural form from the bamboo plants, but instead a highly processed bamboo pulp that is extruded as fibers.
 Although the process is not as environmentally friendly as "bamboo fiber" appears, planting & harvesting bamboo for fiber can, in certain cases, be more sustainable and environmentally friendly than harvesting slower growing trees and clearing existing forest habitats for timber plantations.